Azure/ResourceModules/docs/wiki/Known issues.md

 ## Microsoft.Management/managementGroups

-The Management Group deployment is not working when applying role assignments at management group scope.
+The Management Group module does not currently include the role assignments extension resource.

+Including RBAC capabilities has been tested setting the scope to the previously created management group and resulted in failing with the error: '`ManagementGroupNotFound - The management group 'EXAMPLEMG' cannot be found`'.

+A related issue has been opened to the Bicep board [#6832](https://github.com/Azure/bicep/issues/6832).

-Further details are provided in issue [#1342](https://github.com/Azure/ResourceModules/issues/1342) as well as in issue [#6832](https://github.com/Azure/bicep/issues/6832) in the Bicep board.
+Further details are also provided in issue [#1342](https://github.com/Azure/ResourceModules/issues/1342).

 ## Microsoft.Network/vpnGateways